 - Make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
 In this Authority, that officer is the Chief Finance Officer. - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets. - Approve the Statement of Accounts.

 Certification

-I confirm that this Statement of Accounts was approved by Full Council at the meeting held on the 20 September 2017.
+I confirm that this Statement of Accounts was approved by the Governance, Risk and Audit Committee at the meeting held on the 24 July 2018.

-Signed on behalf of North Norfolk District Council
+Signed on Behalf of North Norfolk District Council